 We are a Maryland real estate investment trust, or "REIT," formed in August 2012 that specializes in acquiring, investing in, and managing residential mortgage- and real estate-related assets.
 Our primary objective is to generate attractive current yields and risk-adjusted total returns for our shareholders by making investments that we believe compensate us appropriately for the risks associated with them.
-We seek to attain this objective by constructing and actively managing a portfolio comprised primarily of residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS," and, to a lesser extent, RMBS that do not carry such guarantees, or "non-Agency RMBS," such as RMBS backed by prime jumbo, Alternative A-paper, manufactured housing, and subprime residential mortgage loans.
-We also may opportunistically acquire and manage other types of residential mortgage-related and real estate-related asset classes, such as residential mortgage loans, and mortgage servicing rights, or "MSRs."
+We seek to attain this objective by constructing and actively managing a portfolio consisting primarily of residential mortgage-backed securities, or "RMBS," for which the principal and interest payments are guaranteed by a U.S. government agency or a U.S. government-sponsored entity, or "Agency RMBS," and, to a lesser extent, RMBS that do not carry such guarantees, or "non-Agency RMBS," such as RMBS backed by prime jumbo, Alternative A-paper, manufactured housing, and subprime residential mortgage loans.
+We also may opportunistically acquire and manage other types of residential mortgage-related and real estate-related asset classes, such as residential mortgage loans, mortgage servicing rights, or "MSRs," and credit risk transfer securities, or "CRTs."
 We believe that being able to combine Agency RMBS with non-Agency RMBS and other residential mortgage- and real estate-related asset classes enables us to balance a range of mortgage-related risks.

-We were formed through an initial strategic venture among affiliates of Ellington, an investment management firm and registered investment adviser with a 22-year history of investing in a broad spectrum of MBS and related derivatives, with an emphasis on the RMBS market, and the Blackstone Tactical Opportunity Funds, or the "Blackstone Funds."
-As of March 31, 2017, the Blackstone Funds owned approximately 29% of our outstanding common shares.
+We were formed through an initial strategic venture among affiliates of Ellington Management Group, L.L.C., an investment management firm and registered investment adviser with a 23-year history of investing in a broad spectrum of mortgage-backed securities, or "MBS," and related derivatives, with an emphasis on the RMBS market, and the Blackstone Tactical Opportunity Funds, or the "Blackstone Funds."
+As of March 31, 2018, the Blackstone Funds owned approximately 22% of our outstanding common shares.
 We are externally managed and advised by our Manager, an affiliate of Ellington.

 We use leverage in our Agency RMBS strategy and, while we have not done so meaningfully to date, we may use leverage in our non-Agency RMBS strategy as well, although we expect such leverage to be lower.
 We have financed our purchases of Agency RMBS exclusively through repurchase agreements, which we account for as collateralized borrowings.
-As of March 31, 2017, we had outstanding borrowings under repurchase agreements in the amount of \$1.2 billion with thirteen counterparties.
+As of March 31, 2018, we had outstanding borrowings under repurchase agreements in the amount of \$1.6 billion with 15 counterparties.

 We have elected to be taxed as a REIT for U.S. federal income tax purposes.
 Accordingly, we generally will not be subject to U.S. federal income taxes on our taxable income that we distribute currently to our shareholders as long as we maintain our qualification as a REIT.
-We intend to conduct our operations so that neither we nor any of our subsidiaries is required to register as an investment company under the Investment Company Act.
+We intend to conduct our operations so that neither we nor any of our subsidiaries is required to register as an investment company under the Investment Company Act of 1940, as amended, or the "Investment Company Act."

-As of March 31, 2017, our book value per share was \$15.35 as compared to \$15.52 as of December 31, 2016.
+As of March 31, 2018, our book value per share was \$13.90, as compared to \$14.45 as of December 31, 2017.